 - Some models can be heavy and cumbersome to use and move

 - Can be quite large, so not the best option if you're short on space

 - The extra padding can be fiddly to keep clean.

 Combination and convertible high chairs – eg Stokke Tripp Trapp

 Combination high chairs can be used as a high chair for younger babies then unscrewed and turned into a toddler-sized chair, then a child-sized seat and low table, for when your child can feed himself.
-The Mamas and Papas Knuma is one of these.
+The East Coast Nursery Combination high chair is one of these.

 Then there are convertible high chairs, such as the Stokke Tripp Trapp.
 These can't be split into separate pieces of furniture, but can be adapted as your child grows by adjusting the high chair.
 Stokke led the way in convertible high chairs has taken them one step further with the Stokke Steps high chair that still grows with your child (you can see it pictured above in chair mode for when your child gets to more than three years old) but it also has a bouncer for when your baby is younger.

 Most high chairs in these groups are wooden and fairly bulky, but they will last longer.

 Prices start at around £100.
 But you can find a cheap high chair in this category: Kiddicare does a combination high chair that costs just £60.
 Read our Kiddicare Combi High Chair Table and Chair review.